Brendan-Bruner/OOAnimal/README.md

 ***OOAnimal***

 A demo of using classes, inheritance, polymorphism, and function overriding.
+Code compiles and runs in Ubuntu - untested on other operating systems.

 ***OODragon***

 A demo of everything: classes, inheritance, polymorphism, function overriding, traits, overriding trait functions.
+Code compiles and runs in Ubuntu - untested on other operating systems.

 ***Standard***